 Massage Therapy Salary Opportunities

 According to the May 2018 data from the U.S. Bureau of Labor and Statistics, the annual average wage for a Licensed Massage Therapist in the State of New York is $52,830.* Salary will vary based on experience, location of employment and the specific job title and duties being performed.

 * https://www.bls.gov/oes/current/oes319011.htm#st and https://data.bls.gov/oes/#/home, using Occupational Employment Statistics Query System with release date of May 2018.

-†Employment of massage therapists is projected to grow 26 percent from 2016 to 2026, “much faster than” the average 7 percent growth for all occupations.
+†Employment of massage therapists is projected to grow 22% from 2018-2028, “much faster than” the average 5 percent growth for all occupations.
 Growth will occur for a number of reasons.
 Source: https://www.bls.gov/ooh/healthcare/massage-therapists.htm